DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/sorting/local-header-sorting.jsx)

-In this example we use uncontrolled mode by specifying just a starting sorting via the `defaultSortings` property of the `SortingState` plugin.
+In this example we use the uncontrolled mode by specifying just a starting sorting via the `defaultSortings` property of the `SortingState` plugin.
 After that the grid will manage sorting changes internally.

 ## Using Sorting with Grouping